kollegorna/labs.kollegorna.se/source/posts/2017-01-30-ruby-cool-things.md

 ```

 ### Transform AR error messages the way you want
-When building an API in Rails usually the errors will follow the JSONAPI-style,
+When building an API in Rails usually the errors will follow the JSONAPI style,
 that is, you will get a message (`can't be blank`) and the attribute (`user_id`) that the message fails.

-We don't use json pointers in this example, but the same idea could apply to that case as well.
+We don't use JSON pointers in this example, but the same idea could apply to that case as well.

-In the client side you handle those 2 the way you want: you could go to your form
+On the client side you handle those two the way you want: you could go to your form
-and find the `user_id` input to make it red, or you could just concatenate those
+and find the `user_id` input to make it red, or you could just concatenate them
 and make it one sentence, after some human-friendly transformations, like `User id can't be blank`.

 What happens though when the attribute related to the message makes no sense to the user?

 Let's say that in our app, each user can create a new post.
-However it' possible to
+However it's only possible to
-create a new post only once a day.
+create a new post once a day.
 So in your model you will enforce uniqueness:

 ```ruby
 validates :user_id, {